Wiktoria-Okla/BEE2041_EmpiricalProject/README.txt

 project and the official Formula 1 tables.

 Please note the last time the webscraping function was tested was on: 23/04/2024.
-There is a possibility that the html addresses have been modified since.
+There is a possibility that the url addresses have been modified since.

 ## Repository overview
 This repository is structured as follows: